 Website Wildlife Management International Limited

-The successful applicants will require the following skills and attributes:
+The successful applicant will require the following skills and attributes:

 - Physically fit and capable of undertaking strenuous field work.

-For a full job description please email: Toni Bell, Wildlife Management International Limited, firstname.lastname@example.org
+For a full job description and associated information please email: Keri Winter, Wildlife Management International Limited on firstname.lastname@example.org.

-The closing date for applications is Saturday, 31 October 2020.
+The closing time and date for applications is noon on Friday, 29 October 2021.

 To apply for this job email your details to email@example.com.